Updated: Mar 28

 Oleocanthal is one of at least 30 natural phenolic compounds (a phenol) found only in Extra Virgin Olive Oil (EVOO).

-Olive oil has been associated with health benefits since Ancient Greece and Hippocrates.
-However, the actual phenol Oleocanthal was discovered in 1993 and defined in 2005.
-This resulted in the discovery that it has similar anti-inflammatory properties to ibuprofen.
+Although Olive Oil has been associated with health benefits since Ancient Greece, the actual phenol Oleocanthal was discovered in 1993 and defined in 2005.
+Oleocanthal was interesting because it had the same effect as anti-inflammatory drugs like ibuprofen.

 In 2012 the European Food Safety Authority (EFSA) approved a health claim regarding Olive Oil Polyphenols and their protection of blood lipids from oxidative stress.
 Oleocanthal is not directly stated as the source of these benefits.
 The claim relates the benefits to all of the Olive Oil Polyphenols and the daily consumption of 20g of olive oil containing at least 250mg/kg of them.

-As research continues we see that high-phenolic olive oils (particularly those high in Oleocanthal, Oleacein and Lignans) have anti-inflammatory effects like ibuprofen, can help clear amyloid-β from the brain (associated with a host of neuro-degenerative diseases like Alzheimer’s) and has even been shown to rapidly and selectively kill cancer cells.
-Read our Health Benefits section for more.
+As research continues we see that high-phenolic olive oils (particularly those high in Oleocanthal, Oleacein, and Lignans) have anti-inflammatory effects like ibuprofen, which can help clear amyloid-β from the brain (associated with a host of neurodegenerative diseases like Alzheimer’s) and has even been shown to rapidly and selectively kill cancer cells.

 With current research focusing on EVOO we are really excited about what comes out of the research and clinical trials in the near future.